Nazism in Brazil

 In 1939, 87,024 German immigrants lived in Brazil, of which 33,397 were in São Paulo, 15,279 in Rio Grande do Sul, 12,343 in Paraná and 11,293 in Santa Catarina.
-Of the total number of Germans, only 2,822 were affiliated with the Nazi party, less than 5% of the German community.
-The Nazis were spread across 17 Brazilian states, from north to south.
-The largest number of Nazis was in São Paulo (785), followed by Santa Catarina (528) and Rio de Janeiro (447).
-At that time, there were also 900,000 Brazilians—descendants of Germans, but these could not join the party; that was reserved to those born German.
+Of the total number of Germans, only 2,822 were affiliated with the Nazi Party, less than 5% of the German community.
+The Nazis were spread across 17 Brazilian states, from north to south but the majority of Nazis were in the southern states including São Paulo (785), followed by Santa Catarina (528) and Rio de Janeiro (447).
+At that time, there were also 900,000 Brazilians who were descendants of Germans, but only those born in Germany were eligible to join the party.

 It was not in the interest of the Nazis to participate in the elections in Brazil, and the party was never registered in the Brazilian Supreme Electoral Court.
 According to the then German ambassador to Brazil, Karl Ritter, there were explicit guidelines that the party should not interfere in Brazil's internal affairs.
-The party operated in Brazil from 1928 to 1938, without being interfered with by the Brazilian government, then led by Getúlio Vargas.
-In the last year, 1938, after the establishment of the Estado Novo dictatorship, the Nazi party and all other foreign political associations were declared illegal.
+The party operated in Brazil from 1928 to 1938, without interference from the Brazilian government, then led by Getúlio Vargas.
+In the last year, 1938, after the establishment of the Estado Novo dictatorship, the Nazi Party and all other foreign political associations were declared illegal.

 Nazi propaganda in Brazil

-In 1928, the Brazilian section of the Nazi Party was founded in Timbó, Santa Catarina.
-Approximately a hundred thousand born Germans and one million descendants lived in Brazil at that time.
-Most of those lived in isolated communities in southern Brazil that preserved the German language and culture.
-With Adolf Hitler's rise to the Chancellor's office in Germany, German-Brazilians began to be sent propaganda from German Nazism to attract followers abroad.
+In 1928, the Brazilian section of the Nazi Party was founded informally in Timbó, Santa Catarina.
+Approximately a hundred thousand native Germans and one million descendants lived in Brazil at that time.
+Most of those lived in isolated communities in southern Brazil who preserved their German language and culture.
+With Adolf Hitler's rise to the Chancellor's office in Germany, German-Brazilians began to be sent propaganda from Germany to attract followers abroad.

-Although there has never been a Nazi Party organized, legally or clandestinely in the country, several members of the Teuto-Brazilian community were members of the Brazilian section of the Nazi Party of Germany.
+Although there has never been a Nazi Party organized legally or clandestinely in the country, several members of the Teutonic Brazilian community were members of the Brazilian section of the Nazi Party of Germany.
 This section reached 2,822 members and was the largest section of the German Nazi Party outside Germany.
-As it was a foreign organization, only born Germans could be affiliated; and the Brazilian descendants of Germans, who might want to, could act only as sympathizers.
+As it was a foreign organization, only those born in Germany could be affiliated; and the Brazilian descendants of Germans, could act only as enthusiastic sympathizers.

 It is estimated that about 5% of the German-born immigrants then residing in Brazil were, at one time, associated with the German Nazi Party.
-These Nazis resided in 17 Brazilian states, most of them in São Paulo, mainly in Santo André.
+These Nazis resided in 17 Brazilian communities, most of them in the state of São Paulo, mainly in Santo André.
 However, the overwhelming majority of German-Brazilians were not seduced by propaganda and never joined Nazism.